Financial Planning for SaaS Business Plan: Introduction

 - Growing spend while retention is weak (leaky bucket problem)

-- Not modeling billing terms, cash timing, and runway correctly
+- Not modeling billing terms, cash timing, deferred revenue, and runway correctly

-- Hiring based on optimism rather than leading indicators
+- Hiring at the wrong growth stage based on optimism rather than leading indicators

 - Waiting too long to start fundraising